buraksekili/buraksekili.github.io/content/articles/client-k8s-indexing.md

 }
 ```

-This indexes MyApp resources based on myApp.Spec.Config.ConfigMapRef.Name field.
-When mgr.Start() is
-called, the cache starts all informers and sets up the indexers as configured.
+This indexes MyApp resources based on the `myApp.Spec.Config.ConfigMapRef.Name` field.
+When `mgr.Start()` is called, the cache initializes all informers and configures the indexers.

 In the reconciler, we can use controller-runtime client with indexing capabilities to efficiently query objects:

 ```go